xiaoxiao921/OverlayDearImGui/OverlayDearImGui.BepInEx5/README.md

 Creates an overlay window that renders [Dear ImGui](https://github.com/ocornut/imgui) over the process of your choice.

+Does not work when the target application is exclusively full-screen.

 ## Usage

 The keybind for bringing up the cursor for interaction is by default the `Insert` key, which can be modified in the configuration file.

 ## Mod Developers

-Download this package and the OverlayDearImGui.Shared dependency.
-Add a reference to `ImGui.NET.dll` and `OverlayDearImGui.BepInEx5.dll` in your C# project.
+Download this package and the `OverlayDearImGui.Shared` dependency.
+Add a reference to `ImGui.NET.dll` (from Shared) and `OverlayDearImGui.BepInEx5.dll` (from this package) in your C# project.

 Above your `BaseUnityPlugin` class definition: